Blaizzy/mlx-embeddings/docs/Acceptable-Casks.md

 ## No cask is guaranteed to be accepted

 Follow the guidelines above and your submission has a great chance of being accepted.
 But remember documentation tends to lag behind current decision-making and we can’t predict every case.
-Maitainers may override these rules when experience tells us it will lead to a better overall Homebrew.
+Maintainers may override these rules when experience tells us it will lead to a better overall Homebrew.